AdvancedPhotonSource/GSAS-II-tutorials/MDhelp/docs/powder.md

 * **a: add magnification region** - Adds a magnification region to the plot and sets the magnification amount to x2.
 This can be edited (or deleted) in the table that is shown when the main PWDR tree entry is selected.
 * **b: subtract background** - Subtracts the fitted background from the powder pattern.
 Pressing this again turns the mode off.
 * **c: contour on/off** - if multiple powder profiles, then a contour plot is shown of the observed intensities.
 Data sets of differing length are padded/trimmed to match the 1st pattern.
-* **f: toggle full length reflection tick marks** - Reflection positions are indicated when the main PDWR tree entry is selected, or when the "Reflection Lists" entry is selected by display of vertical lines.
+* **f: toggle full length reflection tickmarks** - Reflection positions are indicated when the main PDWR tree entry is selected, or when the "Reflection Lists" entry is selected by display of vertical lines.
 These lines can be shown as tickmarks, short lines or a thin vertical line the full length of the plot.
 The 'f' key toggles between the two modes.
 * **g: grid lines** - Toggle drawing vertical and horizontal grid lines at all axis label positions.
 Applies to all plot modes.
 * **m: toggle single/multiple plot** - In single mode, this will show only the one selected from the data tree.
 In multiple “waterfall” mode all are superimposed; offset options (below) can be used to shift them.
 The selected one is displayed as points & curve for obs/calc; others as obs lines only.
 * **n: log(I) on/off** - changes the y-axis to be the log10 of the intensity; difference curve is not shown for log(I) on.
 * **o: remove obs...** - toggle removal of the labels for obs, calc, etc (only phase names for tickmarks remain).
 * **p: plot partials** - plots the partial contributions from each phase, if they have been computed (using Calculate/Compute partials) in addition to the
 * **q: toggle Q plot** - changes the x-axis to Q (in Å$^{-1}$).
 This will put multiple powder patterns taken at different wavelengths/types on the same x-axis scale.
 * **s: Sqrt(I) on/off** - changes the y-axis to be the square-root of the intensity.
-The tick mark and the difference curve location is reset.
+The tickmark and the difference curve location is reset.
 * **t: toggle d-space plot** - changes the x-axis to d-space (in Å).
 This will put multiple powder patterns taken at different wavelengths/types on the same x-axis scale.
 * **T: toggle plot title** - Removes or returns the plot title
 * **v: Save CSV output** - exports the contents of the plot as a .csv file for use in plotting and spreadsheet programs.